kbabioch/otca/README.md

 a certificate for the CA, handing over the appropriate options.
 Afterwards a [certificate signing request][csr] for the server and client is generated using OpenSSL's `req(1)` command.
-These CSRs are then signed by the previously created CA using the `ca(1)` command once more.
+These CSRs are then signed by the previously created CA using the `ca(1)` command again.
 After some conversions (see `pkcs12(1)`), the certificates and keys are moved into the specified output directory.
 Then the temporary scratch space is removed, including the CA's private key.
-This, in essence, renders the CA useless, which is the point of this concept.

 ## CONTRIBUTIONS